galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 {: .hands_on}

 Now we visualize and analyze the classification.
-As you can see, `NearestNeighbors_result` has header, so use `test_rows_labels` to compare.
+As you can see, `NearestNeighbors_result` has a header, so use `test_rows_labels` to compare.

 > ### {% icon hands_on %} Hands-on: Check and visualize the classification
 > 1. **Plot confusion matrix, precision, recall and ROC and AUC curves** {% icon tool %} with the following parameters to visualize the classification: